 RSS

-RSS (Really Simple Syndication) is a web feed syndication format for accessing access updates to websites in a standardized, computer-readable format.
+RSS (Really Simple Syndication) is an XML-based web feed format that provides website updates in a standardized, computerβreadable form.

 According to our data, RSS is the most popular syndication technology on the web.